 It is very important that you cancel your registration for the examination if you cannot participate.
 To avoid high costs for locations, supervisors and material the cancelation must be done at the latest on the last registration day, normally 10 days before the examination.
 Please cancel the registration even if the deadline has passed.
 Even though the costs already incurred, resources can be redistributed.
 You can cancel your registration no later than three days before the exam.

-No later than four days prior to the exam date, information on location, time and other important information will be posted in the Student Portal and you will receive an e-mail notification to your student e-mail address.
-You can also find the exam location under Rooms in the Student Portal.
+No later than four days prior to the exam date, information on location, time and other important information will be posted on Lisam and you will receive an e-mail notification to your student e-mail address.
+You can also find the exam location under Rooms on Lisam.
 Maps are available to help you locate where the exam is scheduled.

 At LiU examinations are not signed by the examinee with name and personal identity number.
 During the examination, each student is given an AID number (anonymous identity number) which replaces the student’s signature (name and personal identity number) on the examination.

 LiU-card or identification must be presented to the supervisor when entering the examination room.
-Be there on time, at least 15 minutes before start, since the examination begins at exactly the time stated and by then every student must be seated and prepared.
+Be there on time - at least 15 minutes before start, since the examination begins at exactly the time stated and by then every student must be seated and prepared.
 The supervisors hold a short informational speech a couple of minutes before the start of the exam, that is important for you as a student to take part of.
 If you arrive after the examination has started, you will have to wait outside the examination room 30 minutes before you are allowed to enter.
 If you arrive later than 30 minutes after the start of the examination, you do not have the right to participate.

 It is absolutely necessary that you follow the instructions given by the supervisor regarding the examination room and seating arrangements.
 Also respect the instructions regarding belongings such as coats and bags and the consumption of food and drinks.

 At LiU, examinations are corrected anonymously.
 This means that at the time of the examination, you will be assigned an AID number (anonymous identity number) which replaces name and personal number on the exam.
 You must bring a valid photo ID and/or LiU-card with you to the exam.
 The LiU-card is used to facilitate attendance registration and when handing out your AID number and it is preferable that you bring your LiU-card along with an additional complementary valid photo ID.
 The LiU-card is not mandatory to participate in the exam.